shantoroy/shantoroy.github.io/_posts/2025-03-13-kubernetes-monitoring-with-grafana-prometheus.md

 Now we can see real-time Kubernetes metrics!

-Please, note that there are already many pre-built Grafana
+Please, note that there are already many pre-built Grafana monitoring dashboard templates available.
+You can access those using ID.

 ----------